pylipp/financeager/README.md

 ### More on configuration

-Besides specifying the backend to communicate with, you can also configure frontend options: the name of the default category (assigned when omitting the category option when e.g. adding an entry) and the date format (string that `datetime.strptime` understands; note the double percent).
+Besides specifying the backend to communicate with, you can also configure frontend options: the name of the default category (assigned when omitting the category option when e.g. adding an entry).
 The defaults are:

     [FRONTEND]
     default_category = unspecified
-    date_format = %%m-%%d

 The CLI `fina` tries to read the configuration from `~/.config/financeager/config`.
 You can specify a custom path by passing it along with the `-C`/`--config` command line option.